Specific versus Nonspecific Solvent Interactions of a Biomolecule in Water: Theoretical Methods

 where $E_{1s}$ is the energy of the core-ionized state and $E_{2h,i}$ is the energy of the final two-hole state.
-Note that we start with core-ionized states localized on different atoms, eight carbons and one nitrogen in total.
-The line spectra consisting of energies and intensities from the contribution of every final state were broadened with a Gaussian distribution with a standard-deviation width of 2~eV to reproduce the broadening observed in the experiment.
-The calculations were performed in the TeraChem software (version 1.93)~\cite{Ufimtsev:JCTC5:2619, Titov:JCTC9:213}.
+The spectrum was then shifted to match the onset described above.
+The second approach for the calculation of Auger energies and intensities utilized the Feshbach--Fano approach implemented in Q-Chem 6.0 \cite{Skomorowski2021}.
+The initial core-ionized states are described using the fc-CVS-EOM-CCSD (frozen-core core–valence separated equation-of-motion coupled-cluster singles and doubles) method, while the final doubly ionized states are described by the EOM-DIP-CCSD (equation-of-motion double-ionization potential coupled-cluster singles and doubles) method.
+The uncontracted version of the aug-cc-pVDZ basis set was used, according to a recent publication \cite{Sarangi2020}.
+Due to the high computational cost of an EOM-DIP-CCSD method, only approximately 50 lowest-lying doubly ionized singlet and triplet final states are covered by the approach.
+The Auger energies and transition rates were calculated in the gas phase and then shifted by the solvent shift calculated at the same level of theory, using the PCM solvation model and MOM method for obtaining core-ionized states.
+In both approaches, we started with core-ionized states localized on different atoms – eight carbons and one nitrogen in total.
+The line spectra consisting of energies and intensities from the contributions of final states were broadened with a Gaussian distribution with a standard-deviation width of 2~eV to reproduce the broadening observed in the experiment.
+The calculations were performed in the development-version TeraChem software (version 1.9)~\cite{Ufimtsev:JCTC5:2619, Titov:JCTC9:213} and Q-CHEM (version 6.0)~\cite{qchem5.0AndLater}.